William H. Gilmore

 William Harrison Gilmore (October 17, 1839 – April 18, 1910) was a Vermont political and military figure.
-He served in the Vermont House of Representatives, the Vermont State Senate and as Adjutant General of the Vermont Militia.
+He served in the Vermont House of Representatives, as a member of the Vermont Senate, and as Adjutant General of the Vermont Militia.

 Biography

 William H. Gilmore was born in Fairlee, Vermont, on October 17, 1839.
 The son of state legislator and probate judge Alexander H. Gilmore, he was educated at New London Academy (now Colby-Sawyer College) and began a career as a farmer in Fairlee.

 Civil War

 In 1861 Gilmore joined Company D, 8th Vermont Volunteer Infantry Regiment.
 Enlisting as a private, he served until being mustered out in 1864, and rose in rank to become the regiment's supply sergeant.
 On several occasions he was commended for sustaining the regiment in battle by arranging for the timely acquisition and distribution of food, ammunition and equipment.

 Post-Civil War

 After the war Gilmore returned to farming in Fairlee.
 A Republican, he was Town Treasurer for over 39 years, and served in the Vermont House in 1878 and the Vermont Senate in 1882.
 Gilmore was a member of the Reunion Society of Vermont Officers and the Grand Army of the Republic, and served as president of the Orange County Agricultural Society.
 In addition, the Sons of Veterans post in Williamstown was named for him.

 Gilmore was also active in several businesses, including serving as president of the Bradford National Bank.